Charlotte Taylor Blow Charless

-Charlotte Taylor Blow Charless (1810–1905) founded the "Home of the Friendless" in St. Louis in 1853 for elderly, indigent women who could no longer work and care for themselves.
-Renamed “The Charless Home" in 1977, the institution celebrated its 150th anniversary in 2003 and continues to provide housing and services to retired men (since 1996) as well as women.
+Charlotte Taylor Blow Charless (1810–1905) founded the Home of the Friendless in St. Louis, Missouri in 1853 for elderly, indigent women who could no longer work and care for themselves.
+Renamed The Charless Home in 1977, the institution celebrated its 150th anniversary in 2003 and continues to provide housing and services to retired men (since 1996) as well as women.

-Mrs. Charless wrote a biography of her husband, Joseph Charless, Jr. (1804-1859) to extol his exemplary moral and Christian character.
+Mrs. Charless wrote a biography of her husband, Joseph Charless, Jr. (1804–1859) to extol his exemplary moral and Christian character.
 Her husband, a prominent merchant and banker, was assassinated in St. Louis by a deranged bookkeeper, Joseph Thornton, who believed that Charless had ruined his character by testifying against him at trial.
 Thornton, accused of stealing nearly $20,000 from the Boatmen’s Saving Association, was acquitted of theft, but found guilty of murder.
 Mrs. Charless's biography, written as a series of letters to her grandchildren, was privately printed and published in St. Louis in 1869.